amjjd/rustrast/rustrast-05/README.md

 Coming back to this after such a long break was tricky: Rust has a steep learning curve, and I hadn't climbed anywhere near the top last time so I found it difficult to write anything.
 The compiler was helpful as usual.

-All the multithreading this time encouraged me to do more reading and figure out scoped threads (well, the somewhat- deprecated `scoped_threadpool`) and chunks so I could eliminate a lot of the unsafe annotations or move them to just the code that uses SIMD intrinsics.
+All the multithreading this time encouraged me to do more reading and figure out scoped threads (well, the somewhat-deprecated `scoped_threadpool`) and chunks so I could eliminate a lot of the unsafe annotations or move them to just the code that uses SIMD intrinsics.

 Next, we'll finally get some realism with [lighting and z-buffering](../rustrast-06/).